TomasHubelbauer/svg-screencast/readme.md

 generating SVG screencast from video files.
 This will work best for screen recordings where it could beat GIF at lower size and better quality, especially if we account for the GZIP compression of the SVG in transit.

+#### Fix the last screenshot generating broken in the Electron `demo` app

+It won't preview correctly in VS Code and Sharp crashes parsing it.
+It probably doesn't serialize fast enough to disk as the Electron process exits.